bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 called a coords array.

-## Coords array and coords points

-A coords array is an array, and each element is called a coords point.
-In following example there are 2 coords points for path "a", and four coords points for path "b".

-    \path a = (0,0)--(1,1)
-    \path b = (0,0)--(3,4) (2,2)--(5,6)

-A vector path inside a coords array is considered to always started from a M point, progressing through other points until a z point or another M point is enountered, at which it ends.
-A 'z' point becomes the last part of that vector path, and a 'M' point would become the first point of a subsequent vector path.
-The coords points after a 'z' point and before a 'M' point is not considered part of a vector path.
-They will be ignored by commands such as 'draw', 'stroke', 'fill', 'arrow', 'revarrow', and 'dblarrow', each of which works with a vector path.

-Many commands do not work with vector paths, they work with coords points.
-For instance, 'drawdot' works with coords points so that for each coords point with a positional information, a dot will be placed at that location.
-All coords points have positional information except for 'z' points.

-Some commands would also work with text strings found in a path expression.
-For instance, 'drawtext' would draw each text strings of a path expression at a location identified by a coords point in the same order as they appear in the command line.
-The 'drawanglearc' would treat each text strings as describing the angle and thus would draw them inside the angle if possible.

-The config options typically contains information such as line size, line color, font size, font color, fill color, shades, etc. These options serves to provide additional tuning for the ppearance of graphics exported by each command.
-Each of the option has a default value if it is specified.

 ## Absolute and relative points

 A coords point is considered an absolute point if they appear inside a pair of